Crowd angered by lockdowns calls for China's Xi to step down

 That has kept China's infection numbers lower than those the United States and other major countries, but public acceptance has worn thin.
 People who are quarantined at home in some areas say they lack food and medicine.
 The ruling party faced public anger following the deaths of two children whose parents said anti-virus controls hampered efforts to get medical help.

-Protests erupted after a fire broke out Thursday and killed at least 10 people in an apartment building in the city of Urumqi in the northwest, where some have been locked in their homes for four months.
-That prompted an outpouring of angry questions online about whether firefighters or people trying to escape were blocked by locked doors or other anti-virus restrictions.
+The current protests erupted after a fire broke out Thursday and killed at least 10 people in an apartment building in the city of Urumqi in the northwest, where some have been locked in their homes for four months.
+That prompted an outpouring of angry questions online about whether firefighters or people trying to escape were blocked by locked doors or other restrictions.

 About 300 demonstrators gathered late Saturday in Shanghai, most of whose 25 million people were confined to their homes for almost two months starting in late March.

 On a street named for Urumqi, one group of protesters brought candles, flowers and signs honoring those who died in the blaze.
-Another, according to a protester who insisted on anonymity, was more active, shouting slogans and singing the national anthem.
+Another group, according to a protester who insisted on anonymity, was more active, shouting slogans and singing the national anthem.

-The protester and another, who gave only his family name, Zhao, confirmed the chants against Xi.
-Like others who spoke to the AP about the protests, they didn't want to be identified due to fear of arrest or retaliation.
+That protester and another, who gave only his family name, Zhao, confirmed the chants against Xi, who has awarded himself a third five-year term as leader of the ruling party and who some expect to try to stay in power for life.
+Like others who spoke to the AP, the protesters didn't want to be identified due to fear of arrest or retaliation.

 Some called for an official apology for the deaths in the fire in Urumqi in the Xinjiang region.
 One member of Xinjiang's Uyghur ethnic group, which has been the target of a security crackdown that includes mass detentions, shared his experiences of discrimination and police violence.